Practical Life Lessons

 The Practical Life lessons can be broken down into the following sections:

 The Preliminary Exercises open the door to the new environment by giving the child a clear understanding of what is expected of them.
-These exercises give the children simple instructions on how to fulfill those expectations.
+These exercises give the children simple instructions on how to fullfill those expectations.
 These lessons might seem basic but they are vital for building a foundation of confidence and trust.
 The child has all of the information needed to be successful in this new space and with all of these new people.

 Some examples of the very first lessons include: